sc-ventures/cloudbreak-documentation/docs/autoscaling.md

     * **node count** - number of nodes to be added or removed
     * **percentage** - computed percentage adjustment based on the cluster size
     * **exact** - specific target size of the cluster
-3. Select the Ambari host group where the cluster is to be scaled.
+3. Select the **host group** to which this scaling policy will be applied.
 3. Select the previously created Cloudbreak alert to apply the scaling policy to it.

 Example: